 The consistent repetition and reinforcement that happens when you design a routine that works for your students, will yield significant gains in their progress.
-Giving students similar activities each week, in the target pattern they are working on, saves time and prevents you having to explain new activities each day/week.
+Giving students similar activities each week, in the target pattern they are working on, saves time, prevents you having to explain new activities each week, and fosters student independence.
 I find students are more engaged, participate more, and get started right away when they know the routine and what’s expected.

 Modeling is a must.

 Because the connection between letters and sounds is not always readily apparent, modeling how to blend sounds, build words, and decode is an important part of our daily phonics routine.
 As we transitioned to structured literacy and science of reading aligned instruction, we implemented word mapping to help students connect letters to sounds.

 Daily practice makes perfect.

 My phonics routine consists of short, daily mini lessons that I’ve made on PowerPoints, with time for practice in reading and writing built in.
 We typically spend no more than 15-20 minutes daily on the mini lesson, a whole group practice game, and a quick independent practice activity.

 Students can apply their learning in a variety of ways.